rupaliverma2825-wq/customer-shopping-behaviour/README.md

  Key Visuals in the Dashboard-

-   KPI Cards: Display Total Categories, Total Customers, Total Sales, and Average Review Rating to provide a quick overview of overall business performance.
+    🔵KPI Cards: Display Total Categories, Total Customers, Total Sales, and Average Review Rating to provide a quick overview of overall business performance.

-   Button Slicers: Used to filter data based on Item Purchased, allowing users to analyze specific product behavior.
+    🔵Button Slicers: Used to filter data based on Item Purchased, allowing users to analyze specific product behavior.

  Charts & Visualizations-
          📈Line Chart – Item Purchased vs. Total Sales: Used to understand purchasing trends and how sales fluctuate across different items.